eosswedenorg/antelope-keygen/README.md

 #### Build

-After  you just need to run `./build.sh` to trigger the whole build.
+Run `./build.sh` to trigger cmake.

 If you dont want to use the script. you can build with cmake using the following commands: